LumosJorlin/PsyDraft/README.md

 - Inclusion in paid software products, mobile applications, or subscription services.
 - Internal use by for-profit corporations or insurance entities.

-If you are interested in using LumosJorlin for professional clinical documentation or commercial applications, please reach out to discuss licensing options.
+If you are interested in using PsyDraft for professional clinical documentation or commercial applications, please reach out to discuss licensing options.

 Contact: For commercial inquiries, please open a GitHub Issue with the label "Licensing" or contact the author via the GitHub profile.

 ---
-Disclaimer: This tool is intended as a clinical aid for trained professionals and does not replace professional clinical judgment or the need for a comprehensive diagnostic interview.
+This tool is intended as a clinical aid for trained professionals and does not replace professional clinical judgment or the need for a comprehensive diagnostic interview.